 What Is a Financial Planner?

-- Financial planning basics (such as cash flow and debt management)
+- Financial basics like budgeting and debt management

 - Investment planning

 Keep in mind that anyone can call themselves a financial planner, but a CFP is an advisor who has completed required training and will work on your behalf as a fiduciary.
 Instead of providing one-off advice, financial planners typically provide long-term guidance.